 The law in Canada permits individuals to act in self-defense, but the actions taken must be reasonable under the circumstances.

-1. Legality: Under sections 34 and 35 of the Canadian Criminal Code, individuals have the right to self-defense and defense of property.
-However, the force used must be reasonable and proportional to the threat faced.
+Legality: Under sections 34 and 35 of the Canadian Criminal Code, individuals have the right to self-defense and defense of property.
+Self-defense in Canada is defined by the use of reasonable force in self-defense against a threat.
+To qualify as justifiable self-defense under Canadian law, the force used must align with the legal limits of self-defense and the perceived threat.

 The Baseball Incident: Would I Go To Jail?